oszuidwest/zwfm-liquidsoap/README.md

 # liquidsoap-ubuntu
-Liquidsoap + aacplus on Ubuntu 16.04 LTS.
-Used for feeding transmitters a 'unfallable' source.
+Liquidsoap + fdkaac + icecast2 on Ubuntu 22.04 LTS.
+Used for feeding transmitters an 'unfallable' source.

 # MIT License

-Copyright (c) 2017 Omroepstichting ZuidWest
+Copyright (c) 2022 Streekomroep ZuidWest

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal